thelalstreet-tech/The-Lal-Street-Website/documentation/OAUTH_CALLBACK_BEST_PRACTICES.md

 - ❌ Tokens can be leaked via referrer headers
 - ❌ Tokens stored in localStorage (accessible to JavaScript/XSS)
 - ❌ Messy URL with sensitive data
-- ❌ No CSRF protection
-- ❌ Open redirect vulnerability
-- ❌ No rate limiting on callback

 ### After (✅ Secure)
 ```